CrowdStrike/foundry-sample-collections-toolkit/SUPPORT.md

 # Repository Support

-`foundry-sample-collections` is a community-driven, open source project which serves as an example of an app which can be built using CrowdStrike's Foundry ecosystem.
+`foundry-sample-collections-toolkit` is a community-driven, open source project which serves as an example of an app which can be built using CrowdStrike's Foundry ecosystem.
-`foundry-sample-collections` is an open source project, not a CrowdStrike product.
+`foundry-sample-collections-toolkit` is an open source project, not a CrowdStrike product.
 As such, it carries no formal support, expressed or implied.

 ## Issue Reporting and Questions 🐛